 This Hoosier obviously sustained some water and weather damage.
 It’s easy to see that when you look at the back of the piece.
 The entire top of the back had been replaced with MDF hardboard.
 I wanted to remove that and cover it with burlap.
 It was a difficult job because MDF is similar to particle board, in that it comes apart very easily.

 True Confession: When I work on projects, I tend to talk to myself.
 As I was trying to remove this back without destroying it, I had quite a conversation going – encouraging myself to take my time so I didn’t ruin the MDF, then expressing frustration as I struggled to get some of the stubborn nails out.
 Finally, I was down to just one remaining nail and I heard myself say: “Wow… that one little nail is holding up this whole back.
 Yes, you CAN do it by yourself, but it’s best to have a supporting team.”
+Now, I just need to remember that, as I tend to forge ahead without asking for help, even when needed.

 Before & After.
 What’s your vote?